 Welcome!
 I am an Assistant Professor of Political Science at the Singapore Management University.
 I received my Ph.D. in Politics from the University of Virginia in August 2018.
 I was previously a postdoctoral fellow at the University of Notre Dame’s International Security Center, a predoctoral fellow at the Institute for Security and Conflict Studies of the George Washington University, and a Minerva-USIP Peace Scholar.

 I study interstate conflicts, with a focus on public opinion, authoritarian politics, and international relations in East Asia.
 My work has appeared or upcoming in Security Studies, Journal of Contemporary China.
 I use a variety of methods in my research, including text analysis, survey experiments, qualitative archival work, and statistical analysis.

-My book project, entitled “The Dog that Barks: Understanding Media Campaigns on International Disputes,” examines the motivations and approaches when authoritarian states allow, promote, or even stage-manage media coverage of a foreign dispute, using primary sources from archives and interviews in China and Vietnam as well as automated text analysis of Chinese official media.
+My book project, entitled “The Dog That Barks: China’s Management of Mass Opinion during Interstate Disputes,” examines the motivations and approaches when authoritarian states allow, promote, or even stage-manage media coverage of a foreign dispute, using primary sources from archives and interviews in China and Vietnam as well as automated text analysis of Chinese official media.